Read transactions and comments for a particular object or an entire object type.

-When an object (like a task) is edited, Phabricator creates a "transaction" and applies it.
-This list of transactions on each object is the basis for essentially all edits and comments in Phabricator.
+When an object (like a task) is edited, the relevant application creates a "transaction" and applies it.
+This list of transactions on each object is the basis for essentially all edits and comments.
 Reviewing the transaction record allows you to see who edited an object, when, and how their edit changed things.

 One common reason to call this method is that you're implmenting a webhook and just received a notification that an object has changed.
 See the Webhooks documentation for more detailed discussion of this use case.

 This API method can query transactions for any type of object which supports transactions, but only one type of object can be queried per call.
 For example: you can retrieve transactions affecting Tasks, or you can retrieve transactions affecting Revisions, but a single call can not retrieve both.